jurekokalj/ftlm_hub_cond/README.md

 # ftlm_hub_cond
-Finite temperature Lanczos method for optical conductivity of a Hubbard model
+Finite temperature Lanczos method code for optical conductivity of a Hubbard model